dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 await subscriptionHandle.UnsubscribeAsync()
 ```

+It is important to note that **the subsription is for a garin, not for an activation**.
+Once the grain code subsribed to the stream, this subsription surpasses the life of this activation and stays durable forever, untill the grain code (potentialy in a different activation) explicitely unsubsribes.
+This is the heart of a virtual stream absraction: not only all the streams always exits, logicaly, but also that a stream subsription is durable and lives beyond a particular physical activation that issused this subsription.

 ### Multiplicity

 An Orleans stream may have multiple producers and multiple consumers.
 A message published by a producer will be delivered to all consumers that were subscribed to the stream before the message was published.